Kovaleski-Research-Lab/Intro_to_PINNs/README.md

 to run the code in a container.
 Might do this anyway.

 ## References
-I can't reccomend Dr. Ben Moseley's blog/github/published work enough when it comes to learning about PINNs.
+I can't recommend Dr. Ben Moseley's blog/github/published work enough when it comes to learning about PINNs.
 He is my first go to when I need to refresh my memory on the subject.
 With that said, this code is based on the following references:

 https://benmoseley.blog